 There are people of many ages in manager and executive roles.
 Learn who they are and what they like.
 Learn what matters to them, regardless if they are 50 or they are 24.

 Learn what someone with their job title does during the day.
 You can literally ask them about this, to get a better idea of who your customers are as people.

 This information might be somewhat hard to get ahold of by asking.
 After all, people are still wary about giving out information about their income and they are even less likely to answer you about their debt.

-But millennials between the ages of 25 and 34 owe an average balance of $21,000 each.
+But millennials between the ages of 25 and 34 owe an average balance of $21,000 each from college-related expenses.
 While not all millennials have debt, it’s safe to assume that many of them do.